Arabic alphabet: Numerals

 There are two main kinds of numerals used along with Arabic text; Western Arabic numerals and Eastern Arabic numerals.
 In most of present-day North Africa, the usual Western Arabic numerals are used.
 Like Western Arabic numerals, in Eastern Arabic numerals, the units are always right-most, and the highest value left-most.
-Eastern Arabic numbers are written from left to right.

 Letters as numerals

+A page from the manuscript of Al-Kamil's book on the making of the northern and southern astrolabe and their reasons for geometry and arithmetic by Ahmed bin Katheer Al-Farghani, where the letters appear in red in an arranged order expressing numbers.

 In addition, the Arabic alphabet can be used to represent numbers (Abjad numerals).
 This usage is based on the ʾabjadī order of the alphabet. أ ʾalif is 1, ب ALA is 2, ج jīm is 3, and so on until ي ALA = 10, ك ALA = 20, ل ALA = 30, ..., ر ALA = 200, ..., غ ALA = 1000.
 This is sometimes used to produce chronograms.